 Most contiguous US orders are shipped via FedEx Ground Monday through Friday.
 On rare occasions we utilize the United States Postal Service (USPS) in an effort to provide the best service for our customer.
 Alaska and Hawaii may be shipped via USPS (Priority or Express).
 All packages EXCEPT ground/standard deliveries may require a signature.
 Acadental may contact you to collect additional funds if the cost of the shipment exceeds the price quoted during checkout.
 A signature release is not required for FedEx.
 If a signature is required, please notify Acadental immediately upon placement of your order.
 A nominal fee for a signature may be incurred.
 Acadental is NOT responsible for lost or stolen packages.

 Packages will be delivered according to the SHIPPING METHOD selected.
 Acadental is not responsible for any delayed deliveries incurred by the shipper or responsible for any damages during shipment.
-If a package is lost, notify Acadental and we will facilitate the issue between the customer and the shipper.
+If a package is lost, you must notify Acadental within 30 days from the ship date and we will facilitate the issue between the customer and the shipper.
 If the shipper will not replace the lost package, you may need to order and pay for a product replacement.
 No Saturday, Sunday or holiday deliveries.
 Acadental will use shipping address entered by purchaser.
 Before processing order, please ensure you have listed the correct shipping address, including an email address, so that we can provide a tracking number for your reference.
-Please note, at this time we are unable to ship to P.O.
+Please note, at this time we are unable to ship-to P.O.
 Box addresses.

 At Acadental, we do our best to provide the best possible products and service to meet our customers' needs.
 You may return any unused product within 30 days of the invoice date for a full refund.
 Product exceptions include special order items, M200, M300, M400, and M500 type replacement teeth, and post mounts, for which all sales are final.
 Dealers and wholesalers will be assessed a 15% restocking fee for returns 31-60 days.

-A return authorization form with RA# and a copy of the original invoice MUST accompany all returns.
+A return authorization form with return authorization number (RA#) and a copy of the original invoice MUST accompany all returns.
 To arrange for a return and receive a return authorization number, you must email us at email@example.com The return authorization number must be clearly displayed on the outside of the package when shipped or the package may be returned to shipper.
 Postage must be pre-paid.
 Acadental will not accept returns that have arrived COD.